Skip to content

 Embracing the Dichotomy

 What is my opponent telling me?
 How can they interact with my gameplan?
 Sometimes the deck will give you cards off the top of the deck that tell you what to do.
-If I am playing a match where Doomsday isn't particularly good, but all I draw is Doomsday and Dark Rituals, I will listen to the deck and try to force a Doomsday win.
+If I am playing a match where isn't particularly good, but all I draw is and s, I will listen to the deck and try to force a win.
 You can play adaptively but at the end of the day, you are two decks smashed together and sometimes you will only draw one half.

 It's generally more powerful to be asking questions than answering them.
 Postboard, people lose their minds sometimes sideboarding, and they will probably have a lot of dead cards against you.
 Putting them in check quickly is a great way to punish them for having a bunch of dead cards in hand.